drcipri/Picswitch/README.md

   > you can find the script in : ```CustomTools->SliceOrder->Editor->SliceOrder.cs --and-- SliceOrderWindow.cs```

   - Second tool is called ***TexturePrepare*** .
 As i said before i had to adjust each image , and calculate the pixels per unit , and add a few settings, so i made this tool that automatically did that for me.
 I only had to drag the picture into the field.
-IF you have the project in the top bar on `Tools` , you will find this tool cald TexturePrepare.
+If you have the project in the top bar on `Tools` , you will find this tool called TexturePrepare.
-  > you can find the script in: ```CustomTools->Slicer->Editor->TexturePrepare.cs```
+  > You can find the script in: ```CustomTools->Slicer->Editor->TexturePrepare.cs```